- 1/3 cup butter, cubed

 - 1/2 teaspoon cream of tartar

-- Melt butter in a medium saucepan.
-Stir in flour; cook for 1 minute or until bubbly.
-Gradually add milk, mustard, salt and hot pepper sauce.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Reduce heat.
-Add cheeses; stir until melted.
-Remove from the heat and set aside.
+- In a small saucepan, melt butter over medium heat.
+Stir in flour until smooth; cook 1 minute.
+Gradually whisk in milk, mustard, salt and pepper sauce.
+Bring to a boil, stirring constantly; cook and stir 1-2 minutes or until thickened.
+Reduce heat to medium-low; stir in cheeses until melted.
+Transfer to a large bowl.

-- In a small bowl, beat egg yolks until thick and lemon-colored, about 3-4 minutes.
-Stir in 1/3 cup cheese mixture.
-Return all to the saucepan stirring constantly; cook for 1-2 minutes longer.
-Cool completely, about 30-40 minutes.
+- Separate eggs.
+Place egg whites in a medium bowl; stand at room temperature 30 minutes.
+Meanwhile, in a small bowl, beat egg yolks until thick and lemon-colored, about 4 minutes.
+Stir in 1/3 cup hot cheese mixture; return all to remaining cheese mixture, stirring constantly.
+Cool completely, about 30 minutes.

 Sort By :

 Simple, beautiful and elegant, beautiful recipie!